Skip to main content

 # Discover available tools

-tools = client.list_tools()
+tools = await client.list_tools()

-print(f"Available tools: {[t['name'] for t in tools]}")
+print(f"Available tools: {[t.name for t in tools]}")

 # Execute a tool

-result = client.call_tool(
+result = await client.call_tool(

 tool_name="create_policy",